matteocrippa/awesome-swift/README.md

 * [AlecrimCoreData](https://github.com/Alecrim/AlecrimCoreData) - a simple CoreData wrapper library written in Swift.
 * [CoreDataOperation](https://github.com/Adlai-Holler/CoreDataOperation) - a safe, asynchronous CoreData operation class.
 * [CoreStore](https://github.com/JohnEstropia/CoreStore) - simple and elegant way to handle CoreData in Swift.
-* [CoreValue](https://github.com/terhechte/CoreValue) - Lightweight Framework for using Core Data with Value Types
+* [CoreValue](https://github.com/terhechte/CoreValue) - Lightweight Framework for using Core Data with Value Types.
 * [JSQCoreDataKit](https://github.com/jessesquires/JSQCoreDataKit) - A swifter Core Data stack.
 * [SugarRecord](https://github.com/SwiftReactive/SugarRecord) - an easy with to work with coredata and realm.
 * [SuperRecord](https://github.com/michaelarmstrong/SuperRecord) - A small set of utilities to make working with CoreData and Swift a bit easier.
 * [QueryKit](https://github.com/QueryKit/QueryKit) - an easy way to play with coredata filtering within your Swift projects.

 #### Realm
-* [Realm](https://github.com/realm/realm-cocoa) - Realm is a mobile database: a replacement for Core Data & SQLite https://realm.io
+* [Realm](https://github.com/realm/realm-cocoa) - Realm is a mobile database: a replacement for Core Data & SQLite (https://realm.io).
 * [Realm+JSON](https://github.com/matthewcheok/Realm-JSON) - A concise Mantle-like way of working with Realm and JSON.

 #### Files